opencog/opencog/opencog/pln/README.md

 (use-modules (opencog pln))
 ```

-Then the PLN rule-base must be loaded
+Then a PLN rule-base must be loaded

 ```scheme
 (pln-load)
 ```

-At the moment only one rule-base is included, in the future that same
+At the moment only one rule-base is provided, in the future that same
 command will likely accept optional arguments to load subsets or
 supersets of PLN.

 The rules are loaded in an auxilary atomspace in order not to pollute
 the current atomspace.
 That auxilary atomspace can be accessed via the
 `pln-atomspace` variable.
-However the `pln` modules offers helpers to
+In addition the `pln` modules offers helpers
-display its content without having to switch to it
+to display its content without having to switch to it

 ```scheme
 (pln-prt-atomspace)
 ```

-or to list its rule names and weights
+To simply list its rule names and weights

 ```scheme
 (pln-list-rules)
 ```

-By default all rules have as weight the default TV, corresponding to a
+By default all rules have a default TV as weight, corresponding to a
-flat second order distribution as of today.
-One may change the weights
+flat second order distribution (as of today).
+One may change the
-as follows
+weights as follows

 ```scheme
 (pln-set-rule-tv! rule-name tv)